ArchipelagoMW/Archipelago/worlds/cv64/docs/en_Castlevania 64.md

 - Sub-weapon locations if they have been shuffled anywhere.
 - Seven items sold by the shopkeeper Renon.
 - The two items beyond the crawlspace in Waterway that normally require Carrie, if Carrie Logic is on.
-- The six items inside the lizardman generators in Castle Center that open randomly to spawn Lizard-men.
+- The six items inside the Lizard-man generators in Castle Center that open randomly to spawn Lizard-men.
 These are particularly annoying!

 ## How does the infamous Nitro transport work in this?